Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

         )
 ```

-The polling method runs the polling loop while performing GET requests to the status monitor and checking if a terminal state is reached.
+The polling method runs the polling loop and performs GET requests to the status monitor to check if a terminal state is reached.
 In between polls it inserts delay based on the service sent `retry-after` header or the given `polling_interval`.

 To customize parts of the polling method, you can create a subclass which uses `LROBasePolling` and overrides necessary methods.